 Under the SEAsons Greetings!

 2019 is almost gone; where did the time go?
-I should have seen this coming.
-I mean after all; holiday decorations started popping up in stores in October… or was it September; I’m sure I’m not the alone in thinking much too soon.
+I should have seen this coming!
+After all, holiday decorations started popping up in stores in October… or was it September?
+I’m sure I’m not alone in thinking much too soon.
 But, did you know that underwater, there are critters in holiday mode all year long?
-Some, you must travel around the world to see, but a fair amount can be found right here in Florida (or the nearby Caribbean).
+Some, you must travel around the world to see, but a fair amount can be found right here in Florida.

 Of course, the holidays are a time for giving and that sometimes means presents.
 And, presents are often wrapped, and decorated with pretty bows and ribbons.
 Well underwater, neither of these fish are what I’d call pretty, but hey, let’s not tell them that.
 Ribbonfish, also called cutlassfish, are voracious predators known for their long slender bodies that taper to the tail and huge mouths full of sharp, needle like teeth.
 Ribbonfish are found in saltwater, but you must go to freshwater to find bowfin.
 Bowfin are primitive fish that can breathe air, giving them an advantage over some other fish.
 They are known by many names, including mudfish, cottonfish and dogfish.